 Social media has changed the world in many ways.
 For some, the change has been positive, for others the change has been detrimental.
 The future of social media and our young children’s participation in it is something parents should look forward to, not dread.
 That being said, it’s easy to wonder exactly what we have to look forward to when there seems to be so much for parents to worry about.

-Here are five reasons why parents should feel optimistic about their kids using social media:
+Here are four reasons why parents should feel optimistic about their kids using social media:

 1. Education – Parents of toddlers today will be much more educated about the power, the pitfalls, the rules and the ramifications of social media than parents of teens today.
 Let’s face it, social media came at us like a landslide, and no one took the time to educate and empower parents with the tools and information that their families needed to ensure a safer and positive experience on social networking sites.
 Only recently are there Internet and social networking information resource sites that do just that.